What the Ogden rate means for local authorities

 What is the discount rate and how has it changed?

 The discount rate is a tool designed to ensure claimants are not under or over-compensated.
 It adjusts personal injury damages awards to take into account the return expected when a compensation lump sum is taken, which can then be invested.

 The discount rate is used in conjunction with the Ogden tables to calculate lump sum damages for future losses in personal injury and fatal accident cases (see boxout for a more detailed explanation).

 What will the discount rate change mean for Liability and Motor premiums?

-The discount rate reduction will increase the size of compensation awards for large claims and catastrophic claims.
-As a result, local authorities will have to seriously consider increasing the indemnity limits on their public liability insurance, which would mean a rise in their premiums.
+The discount rate reduction in 20th March 2017 has given rise to an increase in the size of compensation awards for large and catastrophic claims.
+As a result, local authorities have to seriously consider increasing the indemnity limits on their public liability insurance, which will in turn result in a rise in their premiums.

-However, another big change that local authorities could notice is in the way they handle claims in-house, as Rod Penman, Head of Sales, Zurich Municipal, explains.
+However, another big change that local authorities may notice is in the way they handle claims in-house, as Rod Penman, Head of Sales, Zurich Municipal, explains.

 “Most local authorities, certainly most single-tier authorities, will have a deductible of at least £100,000.
 In recent years, many authorities have increased the size of the deductible significantly, up to £1m in some cases.

 “With the prevalence of significant deductibles, it means that the biggest insurer of local authorities is actually the local authorities themselves.